 Many non-profits have been created to provide students with open educational resources (known as OERs); their goal is simply to expand affordable learning materials to as many people as possible throughout the world.

-So, if you’re ready to save some money on your education and start studying smarter, then here are nine websites that offer free college textbooks.
+So, if you’re ready to save some money on your education and start studying smarter, then here are some top websites that offer free college textbooks.

 It's easy to use, as well, with users only having to fill out a short form to download any textbook — one of the many reasons why Bookboon has thrived since its inception in 2005.